k8ssandra/k8ssandra-operator/docs/install/README.md

 **Note:** if a k8ssandra-0 and/or k8ssandra-1 kind cluster already exists, running `make single-up` or `make multi-up` will delete and recreate them.

+**Note:** These steps will attempt to start a local Docker registry instance to be used by the kind cluster(s), if you are already running one locally it will need to be stopped before following these procedures.

 ### Single Cluster